Top 12 holiday marketing ideas for retail

 4. Use cost-per-click or pay-per-click advertising to build awareness

-Think about vacations promotions and campaigns that will meet your vacation objectives.
+Think about holidays promotions and campaigns that will meet your holiday objectives.
 Holiday promotions are also a good way to move excess inventory.

 Segment your audience to target your high-value customers.
 Target both the customers who: